DonnyPereira/LatentCriminal.github.io/content/post/W_5_Post.md

 date = "2020-02-23"
 author = "Donny"
 cover = "img/Wk5ArtI13.PNG"
-description = "A reflection of the progress made in week 4"
+description = "A reflection of the progress made in week 5"
 +++

 ### Introduction
 This week, like the last week, the goal was to work on a box.
-The box this time was on TryHackMe, it was also stressed that these boxes were a lot harder.
+The box this time was on HackTheBox, it was also stressed that these boxes were a lot harder.
 There were 3 boxes to choose from, OpenAdmin, Traverxec, and Postman, each increasing in difficulty.
 I chose to go with Travserxec mainly because everyone else was doing OpenAdmin and moreso because I like a challenge.
 Since the boxes were pretty difficult, the requirement for this week was to try to get the user.txt file for a user, while obtaining root user was the goal for next week.